launz/Wobbles/README.md

 - adjust WobbleData's stiffness and damping parameters to find right spring properties
 - also includes WobbleData 2 and 3 as well as Follow functions for 2D and 3D movement

-The example script uses the fixed time-step and stiffness/ damping values of 160/ 10.
+This example gif uses the fixed time-step and stiffness/ damping values of 160/ 10:

 ![wobbles](https://user-images.githubusercontent.com/23469925/151717319-6b3dfdb5-c99d-47ab-9a30-0f4903da52dd.gif)